mrakgr/The-Spiral-Language/readme.md

 ### Join points

 The above capability to push compile time data to runtime is hugely important for functions.
-In languages without exposure to partial evaluation such as F#, you might have ordinary `let` statements and `let inline` requivalents and that is it.
+In languages without exposure to partial evaluation such as F#, you might have ordinary `let` statements and `let inline` equivalents and that is it.
 You can define a function and then give a suggestion to the compiler to inline it, and that is the whole story when it comes to inlining in most languages.

 Spiral is more flexible.